tootedom/responsecodesfilter/README.md

 A filter that is an extension of "**com.yammer.metrics.web.DefaultWebappMetricsFilter**" (http://metrics.codahale.com/manual/webapps/) that returns the following metrics:

-- Timers
+### Timers
--- delete-requests
+- delete-requests
--- get-requests
+- get-requests
--- post-requests
+- post-requests
--- put-requests
+- put-requests
--- head-requests
+- head-requests
--- other-requests
+- other-requests

-- Meters
+### Meters
--- requestsPerSecond
+- requestsPerSecond
--- healthMonitoringRequests
+- healthMonitoringRequests
--- metricsMonitoringRequests
+- metricsMonitoringRequests
--- pingMonitoringRequests
+- pingMonitoringRequests
--- threadsMonitoringRequests
+- threadsMonitoringRequests
--- 1xx-responses
+- 1xx-responses
--- 2xx-responses
+- 2xx-responses
--- 3xx-responses
+- 3xx-responses
--- 4xx-responses
+- 4xx-responses
--- 5xx-responses
+- 5xx-responses
--- unknown-responses
+- unknown-responses

-- Gauges
+### Gauges
--- percent-3xx-1m
+- percent-3xx-1m
--- percent-3xx-5m
+- percent-3xx-5m
--- percent-4xx-1m
+- percent-4xx-1m
--- percent-4xx-5m
+- percent-4xx-5m
--- percent-5xx-1m
+- percent-5xx-1m
--- percent-5xx-5m
+- percent-5xx-5m

 You can scroll to the bottom to see example output from the metrics servlet, with the monitoring data in Json format.